Antonov An-148: Design

-The An-148 aircraft is a high-wing monoplane with two turbofan jet engines mounted in pods under the wing.
+The Antonov An-148 is a high-wing monoplane that is powered by a pair of turbofan engines that are mounted in pods under the wing.
 This arrangement protects the engines and wing structure against foreign object damage.
-A built-in autodiagnosis system, auxiliary power unit, and the wing configuration allow the An-148 to be used at poorly equipped airfields.
-Flight and navigation equipment features five 15 by 20 cm liquid crystal display panels built by Russia's Aviapribor and a fly-by-wire system, which enables the An-148 aircraft to operate day and night, under instrument flight rules and visual flight rules weather conditions on high-density air routes.
+The manufacturer claims high fuel efficiency of the Motor Sich D-436-148 engines.
+Several features, such as the built-in autodiagnosis system, auxiliary power unit, and the wing configuration, allow the An-148 to be flown to and from austere airstrips.
+In the cockpit, information from the flight and navigation systems are displayed on five 15 by 20 cm liquid crystal display panels built by Russia's Aviapribor.
+The An-148 is equipped with a fly-by-wire flight control system, which enables the An-148 to operate day and night conditions under instrument flight rules on high-density air routes; it can also be flown under visual flight rules under suitable weather conditions.
 Similar to the Boeing 737, the main landing gear rotates into the belly of the aircraft when in flight, with partial doors covering the legs, and the sides of the tires remaining exposed.
-Built-in entrance stairs enable boarding and disembarking the aircraft without extra ground equipment.
-The manufacturer claims high fuel efficiency of the Motor Sich D-436-148 engines.
+The An-148 features a built-in airstair to enable boarding and disembarking the aircraft without extra ground equipment.

 The An-148-100 regional aircraft is the main model of the An-148.
 It seats 70 passengers at 864 mm or up to 80 passengers at 762 mm pitch in a one-class 2+3 seating layout.
 The aircraft is also configurable in a multiple-class layout which can carry fewer passengers, typically with four abreast business class.
+Other models have been designed for roles including medical evacuation and with an English-language cockpit (for use by Western countries).
+The stretched An-158, unlike the base An-148, can be outfitted with winglets, which Antonov have stated to have resulted in an 8.5 percent improvement in fuel efficiency.

 Operational history

 In April 2005, the Ilyushin Finance Leasing Company ordered the first series of An-148 for the Krasair airline.
 Lease agreement calls for ten aircraft with an option for five units valued at $270 million.

 On 2 June 2009, the first An-148 entered commercial service with the Ukrainian carrier Aerosvit.
 The first passenger flight was from Kharkiv to Kyiv; the aircraft had the civilian registration UR-NTA.
-By November 2009, Aerosvit was operating the An-148 on the Kyiv–Odesa and Simferopol–Lviv routes, performing two flights a day with the average flight time of 4–5 hours.
+By November 2009, Aerosvit was operating the An-148 on the Kyiv–Odesa and Simferopol–Lviv routes, performing two flights per day with the average flight time of 4–5 hours.